 Winter can be a great time to move!
-Since fewer people are moving during the winter season, you can save money on everything from apartment rentals to self storage units.
+Since fewer people are moving during the winter season, you can save money on everything from apartment rentals to self-storage units.
 Professional movers usually offer promotions and discounts during the colder months.
 Winter also has some moving challenges you need to be prepared for.
-Here are some tips for making the process as easy and enjoyable as possible when the temperature dips.
+Here are some moving in the winter tips for making the process as easy and enjoyable as possible when the temperature dips.

 Make Sure Everything is Ready for Move-In Day

 If moving to a new city, contact your rental or real estate agent prior to moving to make sure everything is ready for you when you arrive.
 Getting stranded without keys or heat can be a miserable experience after the stress of moving in the cold.
 Ensure all utilities are set up and turned on before you move in.
-If moving locally, visit the property the day before and clear walkways of dangerous ice and snow.
+If moving in the winter locally, our first tip is to visit the property the day before and clear walkways of dangerous ice and snow.
 If you are moving items into a self-storage unit, reserve your unit in advance so it will be ready for you when you arrive.

 Prepare Your Old Home for Moving Out